-Our master’s degree students earn 36 total credits beginning with foundation courses in theory and research methods and later specializing in one of five areas of study.
+Our master’s degree students earn 36 total credits beginning with theory and research methods courses and later specializing in one of five areas of study.

-The curriculum is flexible, allowing electives by advisement within NYU Steinhardt and across the University.
+The curriculum is flexible, allowing electives by advisement across the University.
 We offer study abroad programs in Europe, Asia, and Latin America, with courses that examine global media and culture in comparative contexts.

 MCC also offers a dual degree with Long Island University's Palmer School of Library and Information Science.